PersiaML/tutorials/src/benchmark/index.md

 <img src="img/model_scalability.png" width="600">
 </center>

-We see that Persia shows stable training throughput when increasing the model size even up to 100 trillion parameters.
-For the 100 trillion-parameter model, Persia also achieves 2.6× higher throughput than the fully synchronous mode.
+We see that PERSIA shows stable training throughput when increasing the model size even up to 100 trillion parameters.
+For the 100 trillion-parameter model, PERSIA also achieves 2.6× higher throughput than the fully synchronous mode.

 [^1]: According to private communications we had with members of the PaddlePaddle development community.